cafeTechne/Final-Fantasy-CSS/CONTRIBUTING.md

    - Create or update an HTML preview in `examples/components/` (filename should match the doc intent, e.g. `navbar.html`).
    - Keep examples lightweight and self-contained — link to `../../css/final-fantasy.css` and `../../js/ff.js` as needed.

-4. Run the build locally
+4. Run the build locally (optional)

+   If you want to regenerate pre-rendered docs or the distribution stylesheet, you can run the provided Node scripts locally.
+This repository does not require CI to run these steps — builds are manual and should be committed along with source changes when needed.

    Install dependencies (Node.js required):